fogfish/swarm/doc/pattern.md

-# Design Pattern: Distributed event-driven Golang channels
+# Design Pattern: Golang channels for distributed event-driven architecture

 Asynchronous communication is hard to implement.
 However, it is best reflection about properties of real world.
 Pure Go channels is a right abstraction for developers because it distills asynchronous semantic of communication into the native Golang code.
-This design patter defines a fundamental idea how to use Golang channels to represents distributed environment as system of queues.
+The design patter "Golang channels for distributed event-driven architecture" defines a fundamental idea how to use Golang channels to represents distributed environment as "system of queues".

 ## Context

 Queuing systems and Event brokers assist distributed solutions with an asynchronous communication pattern between multiple actors - processes/threads, producers/consumers, etc. These async patterns imply that execution of producer is not blocked while waiting response from recipient.
 Queuing systems "store-and-forward" enqueued messages until recipient retrieves them.
 It is important to emphasis that asynchronous actors delegate the responsibility of the message delivery to a queuing system.
 Actors do not trace the status of the message delivery or expect immediate response from recipient.
-Instead, they expect particular grade of service (service level objectives) about messages delivery promise.
+Instead, they expect particular grade of service (service level objectives) about messages delivery promises.

 ## Problem

-Wide adoption of HTTP(S), which offers synchronous client-server communication patterns, has made a "negative" impact on message queues.
+Wide adoption of HTTP(S) protocol, which offers synchronous client-server communication patterns, has made a "negative" impact on message queues.
 Existing solution provides "wrong" abstraction for developers.
 It uses synchronous primitives to reflect pure asynchronous nature of queueing systems.
-As a result, engineers are forced to implement vendor dependent integrations or onboard layers of abstractions, which impacts on the maintainability and evolution of applications.
+As a result, engineers are forced to implement vendor dependent integrations and onboard layers of abstractions, which impacts on the maintainability and evolution of applications.

 Asynchronous communication is hard to implement but it is best reflection about properties of real world.
 Anything else is unnecessary complication that misleads developers by forcing usage of "wrong" interfaces that hides asynchronous nature behind vendor specific plumbing.
-The real solution is to write pure Go code instead of vendor specific APIs
+The real desire is to write pure Go code instead of vendor specific APIs and its adapters.

 ## Solution